 Chief Miller started his law enforcement career as a Law Enforcement Explorer (“Cadet”) with the Contra Costa County Sheriff’s Department when he was 14 years old.
 At 21, he became a Reserve and Per Diem Deputy Sheriff, working Detention and Patrol.

 After graduating from California State University, Hayward with a Bachelor’s degree in Business Administration, option in Personnel Administration and Industrial Relations, he attended the Napa Valley Basic Police Academy.
-He was hired by the Vacaville Police Department while in the academy and served there for nearly six years, during which time he was a K-9 Handler, SWAT Team member, Honor Guard member, and Explorer Advisor.
+He was hired by the Vacaville Police Department while in the academy and served there for nearly six years, during which time he was a K9 Handler, SWAT Team member, Honor Guard member, and Explorer Advisor.
 He and three other officers were awarded the Department’s Medal of Valor for their part in a critical incident in July 1997, the first time the award was bestowed in the Department’s history.

 Chief Miller transferred to the Vallejo Police Department in January 2001 where he served for over nine years.
 In addition to the Patrol Division, he had the opportunity to work in the Community Services Division and the Professional Standards Division.
 He was promoted to Corporal and then Sergeant and served as a SWAT Team Leader, Honor Guard member, Explorer Advisor, Recruitment Team, Field Training Officer, and a Force Options Instructor, becoming a certified instructor on firearms, defense tactics, impact weapons, chemical agents, and less lethal alternatives, such as the TASER.
-He also eventually was selected to be the Department Range-master, overseeing all firearms and defense tactics training for the Department.
+In 2008, he was selected to be the Department Rangemaster, overseeing all firearms and defense tactics training for the Department.
 During his time with the Vallejo Police Department, he was awarded the Medal of Merit twice, Medal of Good Conduct, and earned the “10851” award for recovering stolen vehicles.
 He also taught at the Napa Valley Police Academy teaching firearms, use of force, and weapons law and he returned to school, earning his Executive Master’s in Public Administration (with Honors) from Golden Gate University.

-When asked why he became a police officer, Chief Miller refers to his favorite quote, which is an excerpt from Theodore Roosevelt’s speech, “Citizenship in a Republic,” given at the Sorbonne in Paris, France, on April 23, 1910:
+When asked why he became a police officer, Chief Miller refers to his favorite quote, which is an excerpt from Theodore Roosevelt’s famous speech, “Citizenship in a Republic”:

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”